Bob Weir, Grateful Dead co-founder and rhythm guitarist, dead at 78

 As the band’s rhythm guitarist, Weir often played little fills, riffs and figures instead of straight chords.
 “I derived a lot of what I do on guitar from listening to piano players,” he told GQ magazine in 2019, citing McCoy Tyner’s work with saxophonist John Coltrane.
 “He would constantly nudge and coax amazing stuff out of Coltrane.”

-Even decades after Garcia's death, Weir never forgot the influence of his old friend.
-He told GQ that Garcia was still present when Weir played guitar.
-"I can hear him: 'Don't go there.
-Don't go there,' or 'Go here.
-Go here,'" Weir said.
-"And either I listen or I don't, depending on how I'm feeling.
-But it's always 'How's old Jerry going to feel about this riff?'
-Sometimes I know he'd hate it.
-But he'd adjust."
+Even decades after Garcia’s death, Weir never forgot the influence of his old friend.
+He told GQ that Garcia was still present when he played guitar.
+“I can hear him: ‘Don’t go there.
+Don’t go there’ or ‘Go here.
+Go here’,” Weir said.
+“And either I listen or I don’t, depending on how I’m feeling.
+But it’s always, ‘How’s old Jerry going to feel about this riff?’
+Sometimes I know he’d hate it.
+But he’d adjust.”

-In 2017, Weir was appointed as a United Nations Development Program goodwill ambassador to support the agency's work to end poverty while fighting climate change.
+In 2017, Weir was appointed as a United Nations Development Programme goodwill ambassador to support the agency’s work to end poverty while fighting climate change.

 Weir married Natascha Muenter in 1999.
 They had two daughters.